Iwontbecreative/iwontbecreative.github.io/_pages/about.md

   - /about.html
 ---

-I am an AI resident in the NYC language group at [Google AI](https://ai.google/).
+I am a researcher at Point72, applying NLP to financial data.
 I am interested in building robust general-purpose representations of language for transfer learning.

-Previously, I was a research scientist at [BenevolentAI](https://benevolent.ai/) and did a MS in Data Science at New York University, conducting research in the [ML² group](https://wp.nyu.edu/ml2/) at [CILVR](https://wp.nyu.edu/cilvr/), working with [Sam Bowman](https://www.nyu.edu/projects/bowman/).
+Previously, I was an AI Resident at Google Research NYC, working on NLP and before that a research scientist at [BenevolentAI](https://benevolent.ai/)
+I hold a MS in Data Science from New York University, where I conducted research in the [ML² group](https://wp.nyu.edu/ml2/) at [CILVR](https://wp.nyu.edu/cilvr/), working with [Sam Bowman](https://www.nyu.edu/projects/bowman/).
 I have also worked on Computer Vision for Medical Imaging with